 With food costs on the rise, it can be a challenge to save money on groceries.
 But if you get a little creative, and are willing to take a hard look at your budget, most people can shave a few dollars or more off their grocery bill.

 Ways to Save Money on Groceries

-Here a few things to look at to see if you can save some money on food and household products.
+Here a few things you should look at in your household to see if you can save some money on food and other household products.

 (Please note that some of the links in this article may be affiliate links and I may receive a small commission if you purchase something through a link.
 It will not change your cost.
 As an Amazon Associate I earn from qualifying purchases.
 For more information, check out my disclosures page.)

 Products like napkins, paper plates, and single use products can take a HUGE chunk of your grocery budget.
 A family of 5 (like mine) would go through 15 napkins and 15 paper plates if eating at home everyday.
 We purchased some Corelle plates when our children were young, and so far none have broken, despite being dropped on a concrete floor.

 If you have a dishwasher, it doesn’t take long to put a few plates and forks into the dishwasher and run it each evening.
 And if you’ve just cooked dinner, then you likely have pots and pans that can go in the dishwasher as well.
 (If you don’t have a dishwasher, but have children, you can have that be one of their chores.
 Otherwise, clean up the kitchen as a family.
 It will take less time than you think if everyone pitches in.)

 Even paper towels probably don’t need to purchased as often.
 In our family, we use paper towels for greasy messes only.
 We rely on cloth napkins, kitchen cloths, & towels for other spills and daily clean up.